Oxonium ion: Alkyloxonium

 Oxatriquinane and oxatriquinacene are unusually stable oxonium ions, first described in 2008.
 Oxatriquinane does not react with boiling water or with alcohols, thiols, halide ions, or amines, although it does react with stronger nucleophiles such as hydroxide, cyanide, and azide.

 Oxocarbenium ions

 Another class of oxonium ions encountered in organic chemistry is the oxocarbenium ions, obtained by protonation or alkylation of a carbonyl group e.g. R−C=−R′ which forms a resonance structure with the fully-fledged carbocation R−−O−R′ and is therefore especially stable:

 Gold-stabilized species

-An unusually stable oxonium species is the gold complex tris[triphenylphosphinegold(I)]oxonium tetrafluoroborate, [(Ph_{3}PAu)_{3}O][BF_{4}], where the intramolecular aurophilic interactions between the gold atoms are believed responsible for the stabilisation of the cation.
-This complex is prepared by treatment of Ph_{3}PAuCl with Ag_{2}O in the presence of NaBF_{4}:
+An unusually stable oxonium species is the gold complex tris[triphenylphosphinegold(I)]oxonium tetrafluoroborate, [(Ph3PAu)3O]+[BF4]-, where the intramolecular aurophilic interactions between the gold atoms are believed responsible for the stabilisation of the cation.
+This complex is prepared by treatment of Ph3PAuCl with Ag2O in the presence of NaBF4: